-A total of 641 patients with type 2 diabetes participated in a 24-week, randomized, double-blind, placebocontrolled study designed to assess the efficacy of sitagliptin as add-on to stable-dose insulin therapy.
+A total of 641 patients with type 2 diabetes participated in a 24-week, randomized, double-blind, placebo-controlled study designed to assess the efficacy of sitagliptin as add-on to stable-dose insulin therapy.
 Approximately 75% of patients were also taking metformin.
-Patients entered a 2-week, single-blind run-in treatment period on pre-mixed, long-acting, or intermediate-acting insulin, with or without metformin (≥ 1500 mg per day).
+Patients entered a 2-week, single-blind run-in treatment period on pre-mixed, long-acting, or intermediate-acting insulin, with or without metformin ( $\geq$ 1500 mg per day).
 Patients using short-acting insulins were excluded unless the short-acting insulin was administered as part of a pre-mixed insulin.
 After the run-in period, patients with inadequate glycemic control (A1C 7.5% to 11%) were randomized to the addition of either 100 mg of sitagliptin (N=229) or placebo (N=233), administered once daily.
 Patients were on a stable dose of insulin prior to enrollment with no changes in insulin dose permitted during the run-in period.
 Patients who failed to meet specific glycemic goals during the double-blind treatment period were to have uptitration of the background insulin dose as rescue therapy.

 Among patients also receiving metformin, the median daily insulin (pre-mixed, intermediate or long acting) dose at baseline was 40 units in the sitagliptin-treated patients and 42 units in the placebo-treated patients.
 The median change from baseline in daily dose of insulin was zero for both groups at the end of the study.
-Patients receiving sitagliptin with metformin and insulin had significant improvements in A1C, FPG and 2-hour PPG compared to patients receiving placebo with metformin and insulin (Table 11).
-The adjusted mean change from baseline in body weight was -0.3 kg in patients receiving sitagliptin with metformin and insulin.
+Patients receiving sitagliptin with metformin and insulin had significant improvements in A1C, FPG and 2-hour PPG compared to patients receiving placebo with metformin and insulin (Table 7).
+The adjusted mean change from baseline in body weight was -0.3 kg in patients receiving sitagliptin with metformin and -0.2 kg in patients receiving placebo with metformin and insulin.
 There was an increased rate of hypoglycemia in patients treated with sitagliptin.
-[See WARNINGS AND PRECAUTIONS (5.9); ADVERSE REACTIONS (6.1).]

-Sitagliptin 100 mg + Metformin + Insulin Placebo + Metformin + Insulin A1C (%) N = 223 N = 229 Baseline (mean) 8.7 8.6 Change from baseline (adjusted mean ^{\pm} .§) -0.7 -0.1 Difference from placebo (adjusted mean [‡]) (95% CI) -0.5" (-0.7, -0.4) Patients (%) achieving A1C <7% 39 (22%) 12 (5%) FPG (mg/dL) N = 225 N = 229 Baseline (mean) 173 176 Change from baseline (adjusted mean [‡]) -22 -4 Difference from placebo (adjusted mean [‡]) (95% CI) -18" (-28, -8.4) 2-hour PPG (mg/dL) N = 182 N = 189 Baseline (mean) 281 281 Change from baseline (adjusted mean [‡]) -39 1 Difference from placebo (adjusted mean [‡]) (95% CI) -40" (-53, -28)
+(See PRECAUTIONS; SIDE EFFECTS).

+Sitagliptin 100 mg + Metformin + Insulin Placebo + Metformin + Insulin

+A1C (%) N = 223 N = 229

+Baseline (mean) 8.7 8.6

+Change from baseline (adjusted mean ‡ .§ ) -0.7 -0.1

+Difference from placebo (adjusted mean ) 95% CI) -0.5" (-0.7, -0.4)

+Patients (%) achieving A1C <7% 39 (22%) 12 (5%)

+FPG (mg/dL) N = 225 N = 229

+Baseline (mean) 173 176

+Change from baseline (adjusted mean ) -22 -4

+Difference from placebo (adjusted mean‡ ) (95% CI) -18∥ (-28, -8.4)

+2-hour PPG (mg/dL) N = 182 N = 189

+Baseline (mean) 281 281

+Change from baseline (adjusted mean ) -39 1

+Difference from placebo (adjusted mean‡ ) (95% CI) -40" (-53, -28)

-Table 11: Glycemic Parameters at Final Visit (24-Week Study) for Sitagliptin as Add-on CombinationTherapy with Metformin and a Stable Dose of Insulin[†]
+Table 7: Glycemic Parameters at Final Visit (24-Week Study) for Sitagliptin as Add-on Combination Therapy with

+Metformin and a stable-dose of Insulin

-+ Intent to Treat Population using last observation on study prior to rescue therapy.
+Intent to Treat Population using last observation on study prior to rescue therapy.

-‡ Least squares means adjusted for insulin use at the screening visit, type of insulin used at the screening visit (pre-mixed vs. non pre-mixed [intermediate- or long-acting]), and baseline value.
+Least squares means adjusted for insulin use at the screening visit, type of insulin used at the screening visit (pre-mixed vs. non pre-mixed [intermediate- or long-acting]), and baseline value.